netidx/netidx-book/src/browser/scripting.md

 # Language Overview

-NOTE: The version of bscript used by the browser is deprecated

-The browser scripting language exists to glue the widgets in your gui to the inputs and outputs in netidx, and to compute your formulas in the container.
-If you're familiar with the model view controller gui paradigm, browser script is the controller layer.
+The browser scripting language exists to glue the widgets in your GUI to the inputs and outputs in netidx.
+If you're familiar with the model-view-controller GUI paradigm, browser script is the controller layer.
 Because of it's purpose it works differently from most scripting languages, in that it is a 'reactive' or 'incremental' language.
 Instead of describing